-Diminishing State and unsettling Federal Appropriations - Within the last 8 years federal budgets have been flat, for FY 2013 federal budget actually reduced, and state budgets have decreased tremendously (up to 45 percent) for the last 8 years.
-With these problems, threats may persist especially in replacing retiring personnel, filling available position vacancies, purchasing equipment, maintaining facilities/equipment, etc. Also, changes in federal and state laws and regulations (including international policies) are beyond our control.
+Diminishing State and unsettling Federal Appropriations - Within the last 10 years federal budgets have been flat, with inflation factored in, these budgets have actually been declining.
+State appropriations decreased tremendously (up to 45 percent) between 2008-2015.
+With these problems, threats persisted especially in replacing retiring personnel, filling available position vacancies, purchasing equipment, maintaining facilities/equipment, etc. Also, changes in federal and state laws and regulations (including international policies) are beyond our control.
+The recent 2018 Farm Bill contains some provisions that may likely impact federal budgets for research and extension.

-4. Climate
+4. Climate Change Factors

 Climatic conditions, such as hurricane, storm, flood, drought and freeze play critical roles in the execution of many projects and programs conducted by the Center.
-The 2005 and 2008 experiences with Hurricanes Katrina, Rita and Gustav and the massive flood of March 2016 provide typical examples.
+The 2005 and 2008 experiences with Hurricanes Katrina, Rita and Gustav and the massive flood of August 2016 provide typical examples.
 Weather conditions may result in the displacement of families and communities.
 Conversely, such situations may also present opportunities for citizens to enhance the resiliency and adaptation to respond and participate positively to available alternative government programs.